bitlayer-org/bitlayer-org.github.io/docs/Learn/Bitlayer-Whitepaper.md

 If there is a disproved algorithm allowing watchers to unlock a *Disprove Script* with inputs and outputs published by the operator that contradict the sub-program execution, then a dishonest operator cannot escape penalties.

 We prove the existence of the disprove algorithm as follows.
 First, since the inputs and outputs published by the operator contradict the local sub-program execution, there must be at least one inconsistent output produced by the sub-program, saying $f'$.
 Then, we check the consistency of the inputs of $f'$.
 If all inputs are consistent, we select $f'$ as the challenged sub-program, otherwise recursively run the first step for one of the inconsistent inputs.
-Because the parameter set $\{ \Phi_j \}$ is consistent with the claim, the disprove algorithm must successfully select a sub-program to challenge.
+So, the disprove algorithm must successfully select a sub-program to challenge.

-**Lemma 3.3 (Efficiency):** The entire claim verification process, whether it results in acceptance or rejection, is guaranteed to terminate within a bounded timeframe defined by the protocol's time locks.
+**Lemma 6.9 (Efficiency):** The entire claim verification process, whether it results in acceptance or rejection, is guaranteed to terminate within a bounded timeframe defined by the protocol's time locks.

 **Proof:** Each phase of the protocol has a bounded time.
 If both the Operator and Watcher are honest in following the protocol, the optimistic time bound is $\Delta_{claim} + \Delta_{challenge}$.
 If either the Operator or any Watcher tries to destroy the protocol, the time-bound will become $\Delta_{claim} + \Delta_{assert} +\Delta_{disprove}$.
 Thus, the maximum time bound to confirm is $\Delta_{claim} + \max\{\Delta_{challenge}, \Delta_{assert} + \Delta_{disprove}\}$, so that the protocol terminates regardless of whether the claim is accepted or rejected.
 Thus, the protocol guarantees efficiency by design.